Thunfischpirat/Age-Detection-Over-18/readme.md

 # Face Age Detection

 This Python script uses OpenCV and trained Deep Learning models to identify faces in an image or a video stream (from a webcam or a video file) and categorize the detected faces into three age groups: Under 18, Check ID, and Over 18.
-The script then highlights the bounding boxes of around the faces with color codes depending on the age group.
+The script then colors the bounding boxes around the faces depending on the age group.

+🔴: Under 18
+🟡: Check Id
+🟢: Over 18

 ## Functionality
 The function `highlight_face` processes frames from a video stream and detects faces.
 It uses a trained neural network (loaded in the variable `net`) to perform face detection, and returns a list of bounding boxes for the detected faces.